jrpriceUPS/Renormalized_Mori_Zwanzig/README.txt

 This folder contains Matlab and Mathematica files used to construct and simulate reduced order models of partial differential equations on periodic domains.
-Each subfolder here contains a similar README that explains the contents of the subdirectories.
+Each subfolder here contains a README that explains the contents of the subdirectories.

 %%%%%%%%%%%%%%%%
 %SUBDIRECTORIES%